machinekoder/Machinekit-FDM-Standard/GCode.md

 Initiates a pause in the same way as if the pause button is pressed.
 That is, program execution is stopped and the printer waits for user interaction.
 This matches the behaviour of M1 in the [NIST RS274NGC G-code standard](http://www.nist.gov/manuscript-publication-search.cfm?pub_id=823374).

 ### [M280](./subroutines/m280.ngc): Set servo position
-Example: `M280 P0 S1500`
+Example: `M280 T0 S1500`

 Set servo position absolute.
-P: servo index, S: angle or microseconds
+T: servo index, S: angle or microseconds

 ### [M300](./subroutines/m300.ngc): Play beep sound
 Usage: `M300 S<frequency Hz> P<duration ms>`